-Tagscooking Disney dogs family fashion friendship gardening gravity health healthcare reform Henry hoarding hope levity love love letters marriage medicine memory mental illness Minnesota misogyny movies music nontoxic products Outlander parenting peace physician burnout poetry politics Prince prompt writing puppies Rafa reading rescue dogs sacrilege Steeple People Trump violence war weather writing youth
+Tagscooking Disney dogs family fashion friendship gardening gravity health healthcare reform Henry hoarding hope levity love love letters marriage medicine memory mental illness Minnesota misogyny movies music Outlander parenting peace physician burnout poetry politics Prince prompt writing puppies Rafa reading rescue dogs sacrilege Steeple People travel Trump violence war weather writing youth

 Tag Archives: physician burnout

 “I’m kind of old-school,” Dr. Seshat admits.
 She’s a millennial doc, finishing her Internal Medicine residency around the year 2000.
 Her practice straddles the old and the new.
 During her training, Seshat documented with a pen in a paper chart. … Continue reading

 “Some days I feel like I have the best job in the world.”
 Dr. Vishnu works at an FQHC-designated clinic in California.
 She calls me between the demands of work and parenting.
 “We are invited into people’s intimate lives and … Continue reading

 I reconnected with Dr. Apollo (a pseudonym) after my recent Oberlin College reunion.
 I’m a doc, you’re a doc, let’s chat sometime.
 He agrees to be interviewed after reading my blog post on physician burnout.
 “Oh my gosh,” he says. … Continue reading

 Over 13,000 people read my recent post on physician burnout.
 Thank you.
 Clearly, folks are interested in this topic.
 Smart researchers are examining provider stress and burnout.
 Readers mentioned several resources including Let My Doctor Practice and Physicians Working Together. … Continue reading